raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * The client sends a grossly invalid or malformed request that is indicative of a seriously defective client implementation.

-* The server is over capacity and needs to shed some load ({{retry}}).
+* The server is over capacity and needs to shed some load.

-When a server has to close a DSO Session with a client (because of exceptional circumstances such as those outlined above) the server SHOULD, whenever possible, send a Retry Delay request message (see below) informing the client of the reason for the DSO Session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.

-***

 ### Server-Initiated Retry Delay Request Message {#retry}

-There may be rare cases where a server is overloaded and wishes to shed load.
-If a server is low on resources it MAY simply terminate a client connection by forcibly aborting it.
+In the cases described above where a server elects to terminate a DSO Session, it could do so simply by forcibly aborting the connection.
-However, the likely behavior of the client may be simply to to treat this as a network failure and reconnect immediately, putting more burden on the server.
+However, if it did this the likely behavior of the client might be simply to to treat this as a network failure and reconnect immediately, putting more burden on the server.

-Therefore to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.
+Therefore, to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay request message, with an appropriate RCODE value informing the client of the reason the DSO Session needs to be terminated.
+For example, an RCODE value of SERVFAIL indicates that the server is overloaded due to resource exhaustion, or is restarting.
+An RCODE value of NOTAUTH indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session because it no longer has authority over the names in question.
+An RCODE value of REFUSED indicates a policy change regarding this session.
+An RCODE value of FORMERR indicates that the client requests are too badly malformed for the session to continue.
 The format of the Retry Delay TLV is described in {{delay}}.
 After sending a Retry Delay request message, the server MUST NOT send any further messages on that DSO Session.